Employment While You're In College

 Job Search Engine – All on campus jobs are posted in this database as well as off campus jobs in the surrounding area.
 In addition, the typing, spelling, and 10 key tests can be accessed from this link while in the office of Student Employment Services.
 From this database, you will print out a "Job Applicant Authorization" form for each on campus job to which you want to apply.

 List of Documents to be Presented Once Employment is Obtained – If you obtain a job, you must present documents proving that you’re eligible to work in the United States.
-See page 5 from the link listed above for allowable documents.
 Documents must be original; faxes and copies are not allowed.

 Bi-weekly Schedule of Payments for Campus Jobs